 There is a cap on the total RC that will be accepted at the peer review.
-We anticipate this to be approximately 27,500.
 Each panel will be allocated a quota of RC.
 The allocation will be proportional to the RC request within the panel, and normalized to the total RC available.
 Thus panels with a lot of constrained and/or high ecliptic latitude targets will have a higher quota of RC (analogous to the old "constraints" used in earlier cycles).